1. CloverDX Designer tutorial

 Extracting metadata from the input file

-You can extract metadata from your flat data file or create it by your own.
+You can extract metadata from your flat data file or create it on your own.
 We will show you, how to extract it from input file.

 Right-click the first edge and select New metadata Extract from flat file.